Hoosier-Clusters/clusim/docs/index.rst

-.. clusim documentation master file, created by sphinx-quickstart on Fri Jul 14 17:28:18 2017.
+..
+CluSim documentation master file, created by sphinx-quickstart on Thu Aug 23 00:00:27 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to clusim's documentation!
+Welcome to CluSim's documentation!
 ==================================

 .. toctree::